When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Influence-Limiting Defense

-\textit{Case 2: With LEB attacks.} When LEB attacks are present, we evaluate the scenario where 8 out of 20 nodes (i.e., $m=8$ and $n=20$).
+\textit{Case 2: With LEB attacks.} When LEB attacks are present, we evaluated the scenario where 8 out of 20 nodes are malicious (i.e., $m=8$ and $n=20$).
 The relationship between different values of $c_1$ and $c_2$ and the overall disruption ratio is shown in Fig.~\ref{Fig:before_parameters}(b).
-When the value of $c_1$ or $c_2$ is very small, the influence limitation is negligible.
-The defense performance is demonstrated when the values of the two parameters increased beyond 0.05 for $c_1$ and 0.5 for $c_2$.
+When $c_1$ or $c_2$ is very small, the influence limitation is negligible.
+The defense performance is demonstrated when $c_1$ and $c_2$ increase beyond 0.05 and 0.5, respectively.

-For the influence-limiting policy to achieve its full potential of defense capability, we want to choose the parameter values of $c_1$ and $c_2$ that can decrease the overall disruption ratio dramatically when malicious nodes exist, while still maintains a slight cost when no malicious node is present.
-Combining the experimental results of the above two cases, we can observe that $c_1$ and $c_2$ can be chosen above 0.05 and 0.5, respectively.
+To make the influence-limiting defense achieve the full potential of defense capability, we choose $c_1$ and $c_2$ to decrease the overall disruption ratio when malicious nodes exist, while still maintaining a slight cost when no malicious node is present.
+Combining the experimental results of the above two cases, we can observe that $c_1$ and $c_2$ can be set as 0.05 and 0.5, respectively, in our example.

-\subsubsection{Impact of $\eta$ on Defense}
+\subsubsection{Impact of $\eta$ on defense}

-We also evaluate the defense performance under different values of $\eta$.
-The parameter $\eta$ balances the complexity and the defense performance of the influence-limiting policy.
-We adopt the settings of $c_1 = 0.6, c_2 = 0.08$ in this group of experiments.
-The overall disruption ratios under different numbers of malicious nodes with LEB attack are shown in Fig.~\ref{Fig:eta} when we vary the number of malicious nodes.
-The results demonstrate that when $\eta$ is equal or larger than 4, the performance improvement is almost negligible for different cases of $m=2, 4, 6,$ and $ 8$.
+We also evaluated the defense performance under different values of $\eta$ that balances the complexity and the defense performance of the influence-limiting policy.
+We assume $c_1 = 0.5, c_2 = 0.05$ for these experiments.
+The overall disruption ratio with LEB attacks is shown in Fig.~\ref{Fig:eta} when we vary the number of malicious nodes.
+The results demonstrate that when $\eta$ is equal or larger than 4, the performance improvement is almost negligible for different cases of $m=2, 4, 6$ and $ 8$.

-\subsubsection{Varying the Number of Malicious Nodes}
+\subsubsection{Varying the number of malicious nodes}

-Given the parameters $c_1$ and $c_2, \eta$ obtained, we conduct the comparisons of the influence-limiting policy-based defense with existing defenses in cooperative spectrum sensing.
+Given the parameters $c_1$, $c_2$ and $\eta$, we compared the influence-limiting defense with existing defenses in cooperative spectrum sensing.

 We first compared the defense performance of four cases in cooperative spectrum sensing: (i) no LEB attack and no influence-limiting defense at the fusion center; (ii) LEB attacks are present without the influence-limiting defense; (iii) No LEB attack while influence-limiting defense is present; (iv) both LEB attacks and influence-limiting defense are present.